Donald Trump Polls After Syria Strike: Are Polls Showing America Rallying Around Trump After Attack?

 — Donald J. Trump (@realDonaldTrump) October 9, 2012

 But did the Syria strike, with the United States Navy firing 59 Tomahawk missiles at a single airbase in Syria — reportedly the airbase from which the Syrian government launched Tuesday’s chemical weapons attack — actually give Trump a boosting his approval ratings polls?
-While several more days of polling are required to get a clearer picture of whether Americans are “rallying around” Trump, early indications seem to show that Trump has deceived little if any benefit from his first major military action.
+While several more days of polling are required to get a clearer picture of whether Americans are “rallying around” Trump, early indications seem to show that Trump has received little if any benefit from his first major military action.

 A Gallup daily tracking poll that ran through April 8 would have therefore included two days of polling, Friday and Saturday, after the Syria attack.
 The pol showed Trump at 40 percent approval — the exact rating Trump held on April 6, the day of the Syria strike.